Spina Bifida Factsheet (for Schools)

 - Myelomeningocele is the most severe form of spina bifida.
 It happens when the meninges and the spinal cord push through the opening in the back.
 This causes nerve damage and is associated with more severe disabilities.
 Most people mean myelomeningocele when they say someone has spina bifida.

-Problems that can occur with spina bifida include:
+Problems that can happen with spina bifida include:

 - hydrocephalus (fluid buildup in and around the brain) that requires a shunt to drain the extra fluid.
-Teachers should be aware of symptoms of shunt malfunction, which include headache, nausea or vomiting, and a deterioration in physical or mental abilities.
+Teachers should be aware of symptoms of shunt malfunction, which include headache, nausea or vomiting, and decreased physical or mental abilities.

 - paralysis, depending on the location of the opening (the higher on the spine, the more severe the paralysis)